 Beam expansion

 In practical applications, it is often necessary to expand the laser beam.
 To achieve this function, at least two lenses are required.
 Most laser beam expanders adopt a Galilean design, consisting of a combination of positive and negative lenses.
-Due to its low expansion coefficient and simple, compact structure, the beam expander is widely used.
+Due to its low expansion ratio and simple, compact structure, the beam expander is widely used.
 It amplifies the laser beam to achieve a smaller focused spot.